ATI Mobility Radeon HD 5870 vs ATI Mobility Radeon HD 5830

 Compared to desktop graphics cards, the Mobility Radeon HD 5870 should perform somewhere between a Radeon HD 5750 and 5770 according to the shader count of the desktop 5770 and the clock rate of the desktop 5750.

-ATI Mobility Radeon HD 5830► remove
+ATI Mobility Radeon HD 5830► remove from comparison

 The ATI Mobility Radeon HD 5830 is a performance class DirectX 11 capable graphics card for laptops / notebooks by AMD.
 Technically the HD5830 is a slower clocked HD 5850 without the support for fast GDDR5 graphics memory.
 Therefore, the 128 bit memory bus in conjunction with DDR3 memory may be a performance bottleneck.
 As all cards of the Mobility HD 5800 series, the HD 5830 is based on the desktop HD 5770 (RV840) chip.